chainstacklabs/starknet-cairo-odyssey/Article-2.md

 You can find a [step-by-step tutorial about L1-L2 messaging in our docs](https://docs.chainstack.com/tutorials/starknet/nft-contract-with-nile-and-l1-l2-reputation-messaging#prerequisites).

-### A basic contract with Nile

-That covers some of the basics so, let's check basic example of a contract that allows users to open an account and deposit funds.

-## Javascript libraries
+## Interacting with contracts

+You can interact with contracts directly from [Voyager](https://voyager.online/), the official explorer.

-When it comes to interact with StarkNet from a web 3 app, there are two main options: starknet.js and @argent/get-starknet
+When it comes to interact with StarkNet contracts from a web application, there are two main options: starknet.js and @argent/get-starknet.

 The first one is a standalone Javascript library that you can use in both front and back end applications.
 You can find the [API documentation here](https://www.starknetjs.com/docs/API/).

 The second one is a light wrapper that makes it easier to interact with the wallet, although it uses the `starknet.js` library as a peer dependency so the API to interact with contracts it's the same.

+### Web app example

+I've created a Vue.js web app to showcase how to interact with a contract deployed to StarkNet.
+You can [find the code in the following repository](https://github.com/uF4No/starknet-cairo-odyssey/).

 The `@argent/get-starknet` makes it super simple to connect a wallet and, by default, includes a pop-up that allows users to use both ArgentX or Braavos wallets.